syncfusion-content/wpf-docs/wpf/Charts/Appearance.md

 ![Customizing legend in WPF Chart](Styling-and-Customization_images/palette_7.png)

 If you are having more number of items in the legend, you can override the ItemsPanel and add ScrollViewer.
 So that you can able to scroll the legend items.
-Please refer [this](https://www.syncfusion.com/kb/6157/how-to-add-multiple-legend-items-in-scrollviewer#) kb for more details.
+Please refer [this](https://www.syncfusion.com/kb/6157/how-to-add-multiple-legend-items-in-scrollviewer#) kb for more details
 ## Customize ToolTip

 SfChart provides the option to define your own template for Tooltip.
 The following code example demonstrates the custom tooltip using the [`TooltipTemplate`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~TooltipTemplate.html#) property.